Flying After Cataract Surgery

 When it comes to cataract surgery, there is no evidence to suggest that altitude affects the success rate of the procedure.
 That being said, it is important to take certain precautions when planning a trip to high-altitude areas after undergoing cataract surgery.
 The most crucial factor is to give your eyes ample time to heal after the surgery before traveling to high-altitude areas.
 Typically, your eye surgeon will advise you to avoid any strenuous activities that may increase eye pressure, including air travel, for several days after surgery.

-See also Choc Orthopedic Surgery
+See also Anoplasty Surgery

 After you have received clearance from your eye surgeon, you should also take certain precautions when traveling to high-altitude areas.
 For example, it is important to stay hydrated and avoid alcohol and caffeine, as they can dehydrate you and cause further eye irritation.
 You may also experience dryness and redness in your eyes due to the low humidity in high-altitude areas.
 To prevent this, you can use artificial tears to keep your eyes lubricated.